 The incredible acoustics of the Epidaurus ancient theater have been a topic of discussion since the beginning of the theater’s life.
 It is said that people sitting in the furthest back row can hear the performers just as well as someone sitting a breath away from the stage.
 At first, the unmatched acoustics of the theatre were attributed to its location, built on the slope of Mount Kynorthio at an incline of 26 degrees.
-However, the Georgia Institute of Technology discovered in 2007 that while the location plays a significant part, the real reason lies on the seats themselves.
+However, the Georgia Institute of Technology discovered in 2007 that while the location plays a significant part, the real reason lies in the seats themselves.

 The stone steps filter the background noise and create a phenomenon called ‘virtual pitch,’ which enhances the clarity and quality of sound.
 Additionally, the distance between the rows of seats diffuses the sound everywhere with the same intensity.
-Other factors include the sound bouncing back from the hard, compact surface of the orchestra and the theater stands, the good quality marble used, the quiet scenery and the constant breeze blowing from the orchestra to the viewers.
+Other factors include the sound bouncing back from the hard, compact surface of the orchestra and the theater stands, the good quality marble used, the quiet scenery, and the constant breeze blowing from the orchestra to the viewers.

 The theater was eventually destroyed in 395 AD when the Visigoths occupied the Peloponnese.
 In 426 AD, Eastern Roman Emperor Theodosius shut the sanctuary down, forbidding all pagan activities across Greece, while the site suffered major destructions following a series of earthquakes, which deemed it permanently unusable.

 In 1881, the first organized effort to excavate the ancient theater of Epidaurus was initiated by the Archaeological Society, with archaeologist Panayis Kavvadias as the director.
-With great effort from Kavvadias and the Preservation Committee for Epidaurus Monuments, the theatre was almost fully restored, apart from the stage building that could not be salvaged.
+With a great effort from Kavvadias and the Preservation Committee for Epidaurus Monuments, the theatre was almost fully restored, apart from the stage building that could not be salvaged.

-The first play the ancient theatre of Epidaurus hosted in modern times, was Electra, the famous ancient tragedy written by Sophocles.
+The first play that the ancient theatre of Epidaurus hosted in modern times, was Electra, the famous ancient tragedy written by Sophocles.
 The play was performed in 1938, starring Katina Paxinou and Eleni Papadaki, two of the most emblematic Greek actresses of all time.

 During World War II, all performances came to a halt.
 In 1954 however, they began again in the context of an organized festival, which was established as an annual event for ancient drama in 1955, known as the Epidaurus Festival.

 A lot has been said and written about the supreme form of art of ancient Greek theater over the centuries, but one thing is for sure: ancient drama touches your soul, teaching you invaluable lessons for human nature.
-So, if you consider yourself a theater lover, visiting is the ancient theater of Epidaurus isn’t optional, it’s mandatory for your cultural health.
+So, if you consider yourself a theater lover, visiting is the ancient theater of Epidauros isn’t optional, it’s mandatory for your cultural health.
 A treat for both body and soul.

-Grab the opportunity for a day trip to Argolis and experience first-hand the ancient theater of Epidaurus, the site closely related to the birth of the drama in ancient Greece.
+Grab the opportunity for a day trip to Argolis and experience first-hand the ancient theater of Epidauros, the site closely related to the birth of the drama in ancient Greece.
 Top tip: if you’re traveling with kids, take a Percy Jackson-inspired tour around ancient Corinth and Epidaurus, and keep your little one entertained with the mythical adventures of their favorite book hero!